cyan-ding/bro/PLAN.md

-1) Figure out why the metrics aren't accurate
-- bounding rect and client rect hits are always 0
-- highlight label indices are zero based now, see if that's problematic

-1.5) Figure out why boxes are overlapping and why some numbers are appearing directly on top (blocking) the element
+1) Figure out why boxes are overlapping and why some numbers are appearing directly on top (blocking) the element

+1.25) Figure out why text inputs are not tracked but all buttons seem to be tracked

-2) Figure out how to make the buildDOMTree more efficient.
+1.5) Figure out how to make the buildDOMTree more efficient.
-- This may entail investigating the utility of having three functions that overlap

-3) Figure out how to prevent elements that are stacked on top of each other to not stack

 4) Figure out how to extract interactive elements which are highlighted into an LLM-comprehensible format